Alan Simpson (scriptwriter): Personal life

-Simpson was married twice, first to Kathleen (Kate) Phillips (1958-1978) until her death and then to his Manager Tessa Le Bars until his death in 2017.
+Simpson was married to Kathleen (Kate) Phillips (1958-1978) until her death.

 Later life

 Simpson retired from scriptwriting in 1978 around the time Kathleen, his first wife, died.
 He then concentrated on business interests and becoming an after dinner speaker.
 He was appointed an OBE in 2000, and he and Galton received a BAFTA Fellowship on 8 May 2016 for their comedic contributions.

 Simpson died on 8 February 2017, as a result of lung disease, at the age of 87.
-After his death, his wife Tessa Le Bars said: "Having had the privilege of working with Alan and Ray for over 50 years, the last 40 as agent, business manager and friend, and latterly as Alan's companion and carer, I am deeply saddened to lose Alan after a brave battle with lung disease."
+After his death, his manager Tessa Le Bars said: "Having had the privilege of working with Alan and Ray for over 50 years, the last 40 as agent, business manager and friend, and latterly as Alan's companion and carer, I am deeply saddened to lose Alan after a brave battle with lung disease."

 On 11 February 2017 BBC Two broadcast the Steptoe and Son episode "Divided We Stand" in his memory.